The philosophy of cucina povera in Italian cuisine: Photo of father and son cooking together

 • Application forms: Specific forms required by the Italian consulate or embassy.

-• Certificates of citizenship: From your Italian ancestors.
+• Certificates of citizenship: From your Italian parent(s) or grandparent(s).

-• Naturalization records: To show that your ancestors did not renounce their Italian citizenship.
+• No-naturalization records (certificate of non-existence): To show that your ancestors did not renounce their Italian citizenship.

 • Apostilles and translations: Official translations and apostilles for non-Italian documents.